ascorbic/daneel/README.md

 ## Features

 - :zap: deploy your bot in less than 5 minutes
-- :rocket: use the power of ChatGPT to generate responses
+- :rocket: streaming responses powered by ChatGPT
+- :100: simple, high-performance chat interface
-- :moneybag: This template is completely free to use.
+- :moneybag: This template is completely free for any use.
 Use free OpenAI credits to get started, and deploy your site for free to Netlify.
 - ⚛️ easy to customize: built with React, Tailwind and TypeScript

 ## Getting started